 At Lorien, we work hand-in-hand with our clients to identify the skills needed to help meet their growth targets.
 We then attract apprentices and completely manage their training programme, tailored to the needs of the individual business.

 Likewise, we work with managers to identify which current employees need development, and then we upskill them.
 We’ve actually been running this for some of our existing clients already.
-Currently we’re in the middle of an upskilling programme for one of the UK’s largest car manufacturers and the biggest thing we’ve noticed is the impact on engagement levels within the selected teams.
+Currently we’re in the middle of an upskilling programme for one of the UK’s largest independent technology organisations, and the biggest thing we’ve noticed is the impact on engagement levels within the selected teams.
 It’s important to remember that personal development opportunities often make or break whether an employee stays with a company.

 I’ve listened to a lot of job-related debates over the years, and a couple of the questions which keep popping up are: